blurrycontour/zuul-gerrit/doc/source/reference/drivers/gitlab.rst

    .. attr:: labels

       This is only used for ``gl_merge_request`` and ``labeled`` actions.
+It accepts a string or a list of strings that are that must have been added for the event to match.

+   .. attr:: unlabels

-It accepts a string or a list of strings that are searched into the list of labels set to the merge request.
+      This is only used for ``gl_merge_request`` and ``labeled`` actions.
+It accepts a string or a list of strings that are that must have been removed for the event to match.

    .. attr:: ref